-We placed it at #5 (which we want to caution is still a very good rating) because of a few aggravating design flaws.
+We placed it at #5 (which we want to caution is still an excellent rating) because of a few aggravating design flaws.
 The moving blade guard gets choked with sawdust easily, making it hard to close.
 The laser sight cannot be turned off, and it’s bright enough to cover up your pencil marks.
 Finally, the way the arbor is constructed leads the blade to heat up rapidly, meaning you’ll need to oil it a lot to keep it from burning up.

 6. Milwaukee 2630-20 Cordless Circular Saw

-The Milwaukee 2630-20 comes with a middling set of specs.
-An 18-volt battery powers a 3500-RPM motor, set inside a blade well reinforced with magnesium.
-Its 6½-inch blade can be adjusted up to 1½ inches, or 45 degrees for bevel cuts.
+The Milwaukee 2630-20 comes with a mediocre set of specs.
+An 18-volt battery powers a 3,500-RPM motor, and the blade is reinforced with magnesium.
+Its 6½-inch blade can be adjusted up to 1½ inches or 45 degrees for bevel cuts.
 The factory blade is carbide-tipped and has 24 teeth, making it good for ripping.

-There’s not much there to set it apart from the other saws on our list, but the more we used the 2630-20, the more we did become impressed with a few things.
-The magnesium-reinforced body is great if you’re the sort of woodworker who drops things a lot (we know the feeling), and the blade stops quickly once you’re done cutting, thanks to its electronic brake.
+There’s not much to set it apart from the other saws on our list, but the more we used the 2630-20, the more we became impressed with a few things.
+The magnesium-reinforced body is excellent if you’re the sort of woodworker who drops things a lot (we know the feeling), and the blade stops quickly once you’re done cutting, thanks to its electronic brake.

-A few other things make this saw distinctive in the wrong way.
-While the blade guard is built like a tank, we can’t say the same about the thin and flimsy foot.
-Blade adjustment is possible, but it requires you to force the blade so hard it feels close to breaking.
-The worst thing, though, is that this saw has a very hard time staying straight, wandering on soft wood and bogging down on hard wood.
+Although the blade guard is built like a tank, we can’t say the same about the thin, flimsy foot.
+Blade adjustment is possible, but it requires you to force the blade so hard that it feels close to breaking.
+The worst problem is that this saw has a tough time staying straight, wandering on softwood, and bogging down on hardwood.

 7. SKIL 20V Cordless Circular-Saw

-This saw from SKIL spools up to a respectable 4500 RPM to make quick work of cutting normal lumber.
-Despite the decent speed, the motor isn’t very strong and will bog down if you try to cut through two-inch thick wood quickly.
-The platform does tilt, allowing for a beveled cut up to 50 degrees.
+This saw from SKIL spools up to a respectable 4,500 RPM to cut ordinary lumber quickly.
+Despite the decent speed, the motor isn’t very strong and will bog down if you cut through 2-inch-thick wood quickly.
+The platform tilts, allowing for a beveled cut up to 50 degrees.

-Cordless saws are meant to be ultimately portable, but at 7 pounds, this one can definitely start to wear you out after making a series of cuts.
+Cordless saws are meant to be ultimately portable, but at 7 pounds, this one can start to wear you out after making a series of cuts.
 Especially since you need to push slower due to the less-than-stellar power of the motor.
 The final nail in the coffin for the SKIL saw is the dismal battery life.
-If you plan on working all day, you’re going to need to stock up on several batteries and keep them all fully charged because you will be going through them.
+If you plan on working all day, you’ll need to stock up on several batteries and keep them fully charged because you will be going through them.

 8. TACKLIFE Cordless Circular Saw

-And now for something completely different: a TACKLIFE cordless saw small and light enough to use one-handed, with 6 blades included — three sets of two identical blades each.
+The TACKLIFE cordless saw is small and light enough to use one-handed, with 6 blades included.
 The 24-tooth and 60-tooth blades are for cutting wood, plastic, and soft metals, while the diamond-tipped abrasive blades are best for cutting tile.

-You’ll like the flexibility offered by the interchangeable blades and the optional second handle.
-But the fact is that a saw with a maximum cutting depth of less than two inches has limited utility.
-It’s also baffling that this “compact” saw weighs in at 8 pounds, the same as some saws more than twice its size.
+You’ll like the flexibility provided by the interchangeable blades and the optional second handle.
+But the fact is that a saw with a maximum cutting depth of less than 2 inches has limited utility.
+It’s also baffling that this “compact” saw weighs 8 pounds, which is the same as some saws that are more than twice its size.

 9. WORX WX523L Lithium-Ion Circular-Saw

 It’s hard to miss how tiny the blade on this WORX cordless circular saw is.
 At 3⅜ inches, it’s the smallest one on this list.
-This makes it a bit difficult to find the blades you want, especially if you want a specialty blade.
-Although you’ll have less blade selection, the tiny blade also means this saw has a tiny stature and comes in at a very maneuverable 4.5 pounds.
-That said, you’re not going to use this to cut any real lumber since its max cut depth is 1.062 inches.
+This makes it difficult to find the blades you want, especially if you want a specialty blade.
+Although you’ll have less blade selection, the tiny blade is effective, and the saw only weighs 4.5 pounds.
+However, you won’t use this to cut any real lumber since its max cut depth is 1.062 inches.

-Overall, this is a very usable saw, except for the worst thing we noticed which is a pretty glaring safety hazard.
-The safety latch for the blade is right next to the blade, and we could see how someone may accidentally end up getting their finger while trying to unlock the blade.
-This is a terrible oversight that keeps this otherwise very usable saw in the final position on our list.
+Overall, The WORX is a very usable saw, except for a pretty glaring safety hazard.
+The safety latch is right next to the blade, and we could see how someone may accidentally get their finger cut while trying to unlock the blade.
+This terrible oversight keeps this otherwise very usable saw in 9th place.

 10. Hilti 3482502 18V Cordless Circular Saws

-The cordless version of the Hilti 3482502 is a perfectly good saw.
+The cordless version of the Hilti 3482502 is an excellent saw.
 It has a 6½-inch blade that’s good at ripping or crosscutting 2-inch planks.
 It comes with two batteries, a charger, and a carrying case.

 There’s nothing in there to justify the sky-high price.
 Even a professional might balk at this if they’re still in the early stages of business.
 For that reason alone, we’ve put the Hilti 3482502 at the bottom of our list.